|

 This class is defined in wp-includes/html-api/class-wp-html-token.php and implements a __destruct magic method that directly calls call_user_func method on the class variables without any pivot as shown below:

-on_destroy and bookmark_name attributes are controled during the unserializing process which makes the exploitation quite trivial.
+The on_destroy and bookmark_name attributes are controlled during the unserializing process, which makes the exploitation quite trivial.
 The payload looks like:

-Fortunately for us, this class is loaded by the WordPress class loader in wp-settings.php that makes the class WP_HTML_Token loaded and available in plugins and themes:
+Fortunately for us, this class is loaded by the WordPress class loader in wp-settings.php.
+This makes the class WP_HTML_Token loaded and available in plugins and themes:

 Maxime Rinaudo est le co-fondateur de Fenrisk ainsi que l'un de ses experts en sécurité.
 Il est également passionné par la sécurité des applications web.
 Après avoir travaillé dix années au sein du Ministère des armées et 3 ans en tant que consultant à Paris, Maxime à décidé de rejoindre Julien dans son aventure afin de partager leur vision de la sécurité offensive.